How to Get a Protective Garments & Vests Trading License in Dubai

 All import and export activity is subject to UAE Customs clearance procedures, and goods must be correctly classified under the applicable Harmonised System (HS) codes.
 Misclassification can result in duty disputes or shipment holds.

-The trading licence must be renewed annually.
-Maintaining a valid licence is a condition for renewing employee and shareholder visas and for retaining corporate bank account relationships.
+The trading license must be renewed annually.
+Maintaining a valid license is a condition for renewing employee and shareholder visas and for retaining corporate bank account relationships.
 Businesses that supply government or semi-government entities may also need to complete additional vendor or procurement registration with the relevant authorities.

 Why Dubai South Is the Right Base for This Trade